 Perth to Exmouth Return

 There are so many epic spots to kite in WA.
-The heat of the summer creates a consistent and powerful sea breeze known as the Fremantle Doctor.
-As the land heats up it draws cooler air in from the Indian Ocean typical hitting the coast at a steady 15 to 20 knots from the South West.
+The heat of summer creates a consistent and powerful sea breeze known as the Fremantle Doctor.
+As the land heats up it draws cooler air in from the Indian Ocean, typically hitting the coast at a steady 15 to 20 knots from the South West.
 Perfect conditions for kiting all along the coast from Perth to Exmouth!

 & so, so much more!